Pet Hotel FAQs | Bradford Hills Veterinary Hospital Skip to Main Content Skip to Footer

 We cannot accept any medications or supplements that are outside of their original labeled containers.
 Prescription drugs must be in their original labeled containers showing the drug name, pet name, dosage, and prescribing veterinarian.
 Please do not bring medications or supplements in baggies or other containers; these will not be accepted.
 Please be as specific as possible when filling out the check-in form regarding medication dosage and times to help ensure your pet receives all medications as required.

 Yes!
 Bradford Hills Veterinary Hospital clients do receive discounts on pet stays at the Pet Hotel.
 Call today for discounted pricing!
-The pet must have been seen by one of our veterinarians within the past year to be eligible for the discount.
+The pet must have been seen by one of our veterinarians within the past year to be considered an active patient and eligible for the discount.

 Pet Hotel FAQs